DDT-IDE/DDT/org.dsource.ddt.ide.ui/src-dt-fork/readme.txt

 Usually only warnings are fixed, and imports changed.

 Classes here should not depend only on Eclipse and Lang code, nothing else.
-(for classes with DLTk deps there is another source folder.

 All copied classes should document the version of the original plugin they were copied from.